voi-jankowski/README-generator/README.md

 ## Questions

 If you have any questions about the project please contact me through [my Github](https://github.com/voi-jankowski) or email me at [voi.jankowski@gmail.com](mailto:voi.jankowski@gmail.com).
+The location of the project [on GitHub](https://github.com/voi-jankowski/README-generator).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>